ShellShockz/SPLITSYWITSY/README.md

         - draw for me spive right now!!

+    - sorry for the big things and stuff im still getting used to these editing things !

        - u can call me split / lampert and im alway there to hang out!!

    ![image](https://github.com/SPLITSYWITSY/SPLITSYWITSY/assets/168941633/224bcbf7-44f3-4bbb-8f1f-7113f66ceed4)